apfreeman/FinTech-Project-3/README.md

 ## Data Sources

-The following data source was utilised as the target of the Web Scraping modules.
+The following data sources have been utilised as the target of the Web Scraping modules.
+This solution is not limited to these sources, any web source could be used.

-1. Primary Source - **hotcopper.com.au** Australia's largest stock  trading and investment forum
+1. Source 1 - **hotcopper.com.au** Australia's largest stock  trading and investment forum

+2. Source 2 - **marketindex.com.au** Financial portal for the Australian stock market.
+Up-to-date ASX market analysis, share prices, charts and index performance data.

 ## High Level Solution Design and Workflows